-The topic of women in the field of social engineering has been a topic of discussion for us here at SEORG for a long time.
+The subject of women in the field of social engineering has been a topic of discussion for us here at SEORG for a long time.
 A few months ago we put up a poll asking the public to vote on this topic.
 The results were surprising, to say the least.

 We broke the topic down to a few questions.